- HOVER OVER PHOTOS -

 2. Making verbal (oral) agreements!

 If anyone tries to make you sign a written document that is contrary to their verbal commitments, don't do it!
-For example, if the seller says the washer will come with the home, but the contract says it will not -- the written contract will override the verbal contract unless you have witnesses who will testify on your behalf.
+For example, if the seller says the washer will come with the home, but the contract says it will not -- the written contract will override any verbal contract, even if you have witnesses who will testify on your behalf.
 In fact, written contracts almost always override verbal contracts.
 When buying or selling real estate, abide by this maxim: Get it in writing!

 3. Selecting a lender based upon verbal rate quote without a written good-faith estimate.

-While loan rate is important, you have to consider the overall cost of your loan.
-But loan rates change all day - every day, your credit score may not qualify you for their "best" rate or they may discover you need a loan that has higher costs.
+Loan rates change all day - every day and your credit score may not qualify you for their "best" quoted rate.
+Until the loan underwriter reviews and approves your complete loan file, they may discover you can only qualify for a higher risk loan that has higher loan rates and costs.

 The difference in the way loan points are sometimes quoted is important to you.
 One lender will quote all points, while another lender may disclose an extra point, or fraction thereof, at a later time - an unwelcome surprise.

-Within 3 working days after receipt of your completed loan application and executed purchase contract, your mortgage company is required to provide you with a written good-faith estimate (GFE) of closing costs.
-You may want to consider requesting a GFE from a few lenders before submitting your application.
-With a few GFEs to compare, you can get a feel for which lenders are more cost-effective, and you can educate yourself regarding the costs associated with your transaction.
+Within 3 working days after receipt of your completed loan application and executed purchase contract, your mortgage company is required to provide you with a written loan estimate (LE) of closing costs.
+You may want to consider requesting a LE from a few lenders before submitting your application.
+With a few LEs to compare, you can get a feel for which lenders are more cost-effective, and you can educate yourself regarding the costs associated with your transaction.

 The cost of the mortgage, however, shouldn't be your only criteria.